writethedocs/www/docs/organizer-guide/vm-organize-quorum-meetup.md

 If you're stuck, ping into the #meetup-organizers-quorum channel on Slack to brainstorm possible speakers.

-In the future, we hope to provide a speaker database to help assist with this part of the process.
-If you'd like to volunteer to help organize this database, we're happy to help you get started.

 ## Confirm details

 When you have a speaker lined up and confirmed, you are ready to check with Quorum meeting volunteer leaders to discuss the speaker and topic and determine whether it's a good fit for a Quorum meetup event, and finalize details, including: